Associate Professor of Wildlife Ecology and Conservation

 Missouri State University 2002

 Introduction to Environmental and Natural Resources I (ENR 1010)

 Natural Resource Measurements (ENR 3020)

 Wetland Wildlife Biology (WFB 4620/6620)

 Ecology Readings in Biology (BIOL 8070)

-Dr. Kyle Barrett is an ecologist who primarily works with vertebrates in aquatic habitats.
-His research focuses on the response of species to large-scale stressors such as climate change, invasive species, and land use change.
+Dr. Kyle Barrett is an ecologist whose research focuses on the response of species to large-scale stressors such as climate change, invasive species, and land use change.
 Dr. Barrett is interested in linking research to conservation and management decisions, so he frequently works with a number of federal and state agencies.
 He is a member of the Ecological Society of America and The Society for the Study of Amphibians and Reptiles.

 Dr. Barrett enjoys spending time with his wife and two boys, running, hiking, and watching sports.